Turivny/RI-Reasoning-Model/README.md

 ### How can I contribute to the RI Reasoning Model?

 Interested in contributing?
 Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines on adding your own version of the model.

+###   What Principles Underlie the Model?

+The RI Reasoning Model is built on three "AI as a Partner" principles:

+1. **Critical Thinking Function**: AI should question itself and filter its own informational noise by applying critical thinking to its reasoning process.

+2. **Cognitive Autonomy**: AI should explain its reasoning and respect users' rights to risk and creative freedom by encouraging independent critical thinking.

+3. **Proactive Approach**: AI should not blindly obey and ask questions, encouraging users to reason for themselves and protecting them from harmful actions.

 ### What does the Ethical Supplement mean for this project?